bedapub/bksnake/README.md

 ## Configuration ([top](#top)) <a name="configuration"></a>

 The workflow requires several parameters to be configured, most of which can be set through a yaml configuration file.
 A template file named `config.yaml` is provided in the config directory.
+It's recommended to create a copy of the template config and make modifications there.
-Note that many of these parameters can also be specified through the wrapper script `run.py`, as explained in the next section.
+Note that some parameters can also be specified through the wrapper script `run.py`, as explained in the next section.
 Parameters specified on the command line through the wrapper script will overwrite parameters set in the configuration file.

 To learn about all possible parameters, execute: